Aprea333/RayTracing_GEM/README.md

 If you happen to find any issue or bug with our code, you're more than welcome to let us know.
 Either [contact us via email](mailto:michelamaria.dinatolo@studenti.unimi.it,giacomo.aprea@studenti.unimi.it,emanuele.ricci@studenti.unimi.it).

+## Contributing
 To contribute to RayTracing_GEM, clone this repository locally and commit your code on a separate branch.
 Please write unit test for your code and then open a _pull request_.
-If you find any bug in our code, let us kno by opening an _issue_.
+If you find any bug in our code, let us know by opening an _issue_.
 We will be grateful to any contribution!